neilenns/node-deepstackai-trigger/README.md

 that understands JSON Schemas is recommended: you'll get full auto-complete and documentation as you type.

-After modifying the configuration files run `docker-compose up -d` and everything should spin up and work.
+After modifying the configuration files run `docker-compose up` and everything should spin up and work.
 Use your Docker client to review log messages from the `trigger`
 container: there's ample logging to help track down any configuration errors that may exist.